Flood and Climate Resilience - Privacy Notice

 Who we share your personal data with

 There are statutory bodies that we may contact and share information within the course of undertaking our statutory management and enforcement work.
-These can include the Environment Agency, Local Highways teams, Boroughs and District Councils, and utility companies.
-We are obliged under the Flood and Water Management Act 2010 to share information with other relevant authorities in order for them to perform their statutory duties.
+These can include the Environment Agency, Local Highways teams, Boroughs and District Councils, and utility companies such as Thames Water.
+We are obliged under the Flood and Water Management Act 2010 to share information with other relevant risk management authorities in order for them to perform their statutory duties.

 In the event of a flooding emergency, information may be shared with our Emergency Management Team and the Surrey Fire and Rescue Team.